Self-Motivated Growing Neural Network for Adaptive Architecture via Local Structural Plasticity: Discussion

-Several limitations of the current study delimit the scope of the conclusions.
 First, the evaluation is restricted to single-task policy distillation and simple supervised classification (XOR), rather than full continual learning benchmarks involving sequences of distinct tasks or explicit tests of catastrophic forgetting.
 The reported structural adaptation therefore reflects within-task capacity adjustment, not long-term maintenance of multiple skills.
 In other words, the focus here is on within-task capacity adaptation, not on catastrophic forgetting across task sequences; explicit continual learning is left to future work.

-Second, although structural decisions in the SPM are driven by local signals, synaptic learning still relies on backpropagation with global error transport.
-Biological plausibility and locality are thus primarily realized at the structural level, whereas the overall learning pipeline remains gradient-based.
-Third, the SPM itself is hand-designed: thresholds, sampling ratios, and update schedules are selected by preliminary tuning on a small set of environments, and computational overhead from maintaining history buffers and modifying graph structure has not yet been characterized in larger-scale settings.
+Second, although structural edits may produce feedback edges and other non-layered motifs, the current implementation handles such topologies through a fixed number of synchronous message-passing iterations within each forward call, with gradients propagated only through this finite unrolling.
+The empirical evaluation in this paper covers two limited regimes: \(K=1\) for the control tasks, where recurrent connectivity is mediated mainly through cross-call state, and \(K=3\) for the XOR task, where limited within-call iterative propagation is used because no cross-call state is available.
+The present study therefore does not provide a general treatment of arbitrary graph topologies under unrestricted recurrent credit assignment; rather, it studies local structural plasticity in a graph-state network under these restricted computational settings.

+Third, the SPM itself is hand-designed.
+Its thresholds, sampling ratios, and update schedules are selected by preliminary tuning on a small set of environments rather than learned automatically.
+Although the final configuration is shared across tasks in the present experiments, the current study does not provide an adaptive mechanism for selecting these structural hyperparameters.
+Learning or meta-optimizing the growth and pruning policy remains an important direction for future work.

+Fourth, the current implementation is not optimized for computational efficiency.
+Graph-state message passing, history-buffer maintenance, and structural editing are implemented in a prototype form rather than as fully vectorized or batched operations.
+Preliminary timing checks indicate that the main overhead arises from graph execution and SPM structural updates rather than from the backward pass itself.
+More efficient vectorized graph execution, batched structural updates, and optimized history-buffer management remain future engineering directions.

+A further limitation is that the present study does not isolate the contribution of criterion-driven relay insertion from that of random exploratory growth, nor does it compare relay insertion against alternative local structural edit operators.
+A systematic comparison among different edit operators remains for future work.